rng-guy/NFSMWBartender/README.txt

  3) • All race Heat levels (format: "raceXY") you omitted are set to their free-roam values.

 Bartender can handle any INVALID VALUES you might provide in its configuration files:
- • negative values that should be positive are set to 0 during parsing instead,
  • values of incorrect type (e.g. a string instead of a decimal) count as omitted,
+ • negative values that should be positive are set to 0 instead of counting as omitted,
  • mismatched interval values (i.e. where "max" < "min") are each set to the lower value, and
  • comma-separated value pairs / tuples with too many or too few (valid) values count as omitted.